Academic Advisors

 Do make every effort to meet your Academic Advisor (virtually or in-person) when they contact you.
 Check your Oxford Brookes email regularly as your Academic Advisor may use this to contact you.

-You can also ask to meet with your Academic Advisor or drop in during their ‘office’ or ‘drop-in’ hours’ which they keep free to see students and are usually published on their Google calendars.
-Normally Academic Advisors have their student office hours included in their email signature.
+You can also ask to meet with your Academic Advisor or drop in during their ’Student drop-in hours’ which are usually published on their Google calendars.
+Normally Academic Advisors have their Student drop-in hours included in their email signature.

 What will Academic Advisor meetings consist of?

-Deciding on the style of the conversation (and agreeing this with the Advisee) can be useful.
+The purpose of the conversation can be agreed with you.
 For example, it could be one of the following:

 • teaching - where specific teaching goals are the focus.